 Pain Relief

-Your doctor may recommend over the counter anti-inflammatory medication, such as ibuprofen (Advil, Motrin).
-While these are generally safe to take while breastfeeding, please always discuss medication with your doctor.
+Your doctor may recommend anti-inflammatory medication, like ibuprofen (Advil, Motrin).
+These are generally safe to take while breastfeeding, but please discuss medications with your doctor first.

 If a splint or pain medication doesn’t work, a doctor may suggest corticosteroid injections.